jstout211/enigma_MEG/README.md

-                        create the BEM model -run_unprocessed      Checks for all unrun processes and runs any additional steps for inputs to the source model -transform TRANSFORM  The transform from the MEG to MRI coregistration.
-This should be a 4x4 matrix in a text file format
+                        create the BEM model -run_unprocessed      Checks for all unrun processes and runs any additional steps for inputs to the source model
 ```

 Example: